-Online degree programs at The Boston Architectural College (BAC) provide an opportunity to pursue your master's degree while working full time.
-Whether you're an aspiring designer or a practicing architect, our fully accredited distance degree programs enable you to balance life and work as you pursue your professional design education.
-The virtual classroom has the same rigor and richness of our traditional classrooms, yet it offers you anytime, anywhere access to all your courses.
-Online learning is your opportunity to truly immerse yourself in a learning community, mentored by practicing professionals.
+Online degree programs at The Boston Architectural College make it possible to pursue your master's degree while working full time.
+Whether you're an aspiring designer or a practicing architect, our fully accredited master's programs enable you to balance life and work as you pursue your professional design education.
+The virtual classroom has the same rigor as our traditional classrooms, yet it offers you anytime, anywhere access to all your courses.
+Our advanced digital classrooms allow you to immerse yourself in a learning community, mentored by practicing professionals.

 Learn more about the programs